-Another traditional activity is to stroll the parks to admire Osmanthus flowers, which are usually in bloom during this season.
-These commonly gold flowers are extremely fragrant with a honey-like scent and are often used in desserts, herbal teas, and even to make alcohol.
-Since the Chinese name is pronounced like the word “precious”, the Chinese associate the Osmanthus tree and its flowers with prosperity and good fortune.
-Other popular activities during that time of the year include lantern decoration and puzzles.
-As such, the Chinese Garden at the Jardin botanique de Montréal showcases lanterns every year for the occasion.
+A traditional activity is to stroll the parks to admire Osmanthus flowers, which are usually in bloom during this season.
+These typically gold flowers are extremely fragrant with a honey-like scent; they are often used in desserts, herbal teas and to make alcohol.
+Since the Chinese name is pronounced like the word “precious”, the Osmanthus tree and its flowers are associated with prosperity and good fortune.
+Drinking Osmanthus wine is also common during the festival.

-Cultural adaptations are always greatly appreciated.
-If you work with Chinese clients, offer mooncakes as a gift or complimentary snack.
-Traditional decorations (like lanterns) can also give a festive atmosphere, which will encourage picture-taking and experience-sharing on Chinese social media like WeChat, Weibo, RED, or Tik Tok – word-of-mouth marketing at its best!
+Do you work with Chinese clients?
+Highlight this important occasion by creating a festive atmosphere with traditional lanterns, and offer mooncakes as a gift or complimentary snack.
+Remember, a festive atmosphere and suitable decor will encourage picture-taking and experience-sharing on Chinese social media like WeChat, Weibo, RED or Tik Tok – word-of-mouth marketing at its best!